Explore Minneapolis Craft Beer By Bike or on Foot

 Featured Restaurant: Holy Land Deli

 What once was a railyard and industrial center of Minneapolis, is now one of the up and coming neighborhoods of the city.
 Directly adjacent to downtown Minneapolis, the North Loop is made up of refurbished buildings mixed in with new developments for a new meets old feel.
-This neighborhood is also home to several fantastic breweries and restaurants.
+This neighborhood is also home to some of the best Minneapolis breweries and restaurants.
 The best way to explore the North Loop Breweries is on foot.

 Fulton Beer | Website